Hog-CERN/Hog/docs/03-Improving-Debugging/02-contributing.md

 # Contributing to the Manual

 This site uses MkDocs to render the Markdown files.
-The source is hosted on GitLab: [HOG](https://gitlab.cern.ch/hog/Hog)
+The source is hosted on gitLab: [Hog](https://gitlab.cern.ch/hog/Hog)

 To contribute to the user manual plase read this section carefully.
 You should first clone the repository: